LINDGRENBA/falling-rocks/README.md

 # Description :
 This project is a technical challenge entitled 'Falling Rocks', created for the Phylos interview process.

-# Process / Approach :
+# Development Process / Approach :

 ### Initial Setup
 - [X] Create an initial React app